JuliaLabs/Cassette.jl/docs/design.md

 ### What are you trying to do?
 Articulate your objectives using absolutely no jargon.

-We seek to develop a tool that allows new features/optimizations to be automatically injected into arbitrary Julia programs while they are running, despite the fact that these programs may have originally been written without any knowledge of these new features/optimizations.
+We seek to develop a tool that allows arbitrary Julia programs to be imbued with new features/optimizations

+allows  to be automatically
+injected into arbitrary Julia programs while they are running, despite the fact that these programs may have originally been written without any knowledge of these new features/optimizations.
 If we had such a tool, we could...